Union Pacific Wrecked Locomotives

 UP 3840 was involved in a wreck on 17 October 1993 at Machovec, Texas, on ATSF tracks.
 It was in service on a BN train as a BN pool power unit.
 The wreck occurred after a crew member threw the switch for the train to enter the mainline from the siding.
 The crew member neglected to close the switch after being recalled to his train while another train approached for a meet.
 UP 3840 was destroyed and scrapped at the wreck site.
 Its trucks and fuel tank were sheared from unit.
 The unit was formally purchased by AT&SF from the owner/lessor (Tristar) and retired on 3 December 1993 (the original operating lease to MKT [UP 3840 was ex MKT 633] was to expire in January 1997).
 The remains of the unit were shipped by AT&SF to Erman-Howell, Turner, Kansas, and scrapped.

-UP 2475 and 3388 were two of eight locomotives involved in a head-on collision on 11 November 1993 at Longview Junction, Wash., approximately 30 miles north of Portland, Ore., on BN tracks.
+UP 2475 and 3388 were two of eight locomotives involved in a head-on collision on 11 November 1993 at Longview Junction, Washington, approximately 30 miles north of Portland, Oregon, on BN tracks.
 The collision occurred at 12:25 am between a 111-car southbound BN train and the northbound 83-car UP NPSEZ (North Platte-Seattle expedited) piggyback train.
 All five crew members died.
 Both trains were operating at between 40 and 55 mph.
 The eight units were reportedly compressed into the space of two units.
-Union Pacific operates over BN tracks between Portland, Ore., and Seattle, Wash., by use of long standing trackage rights. (see also Pacific Rail News, Issue 362, January 1994, page 4)
+Union Pacific operates over BN tracks between Portland, Oregon, and Seattle, Washington, by use of long standing trackage rights. (see also Pacific Rail News, Issue 362, January 1994, page 4)

 UP 3341 and 3354 were involved in a wreck on 14 December 1994 on Cajon Pass in California.
 These two units were the helpers on a UP train when an AT&SF train ran into the rear of the UP train.
 Both units were retained by AT&SF until settlement was reached with UP.
 Both units were retired by UP on 3 April 1996, after ownership of the wrecked units passed to AT&SF.